-Apple’s iOS 12.1.4 update is finally out and the company’s latest point upgrade is available for iPhone 8 and iPhone 8 Plus models around the world.
+Apple’s iOS 12.2 update is out and the company’s latest milestone upgrade is available for iPhone 8 and iPhone 8 Plus models around the world.

-iOS 12.1.4 is another small maintenance release with short list of important security patches.
-And while many iPhone 8 users are seeing better performance after installing the new update, others are running into trouble on iOS 12.1.4.
+iOS 12.2 is a major release with a long list of improvements.
+And while many iPhone 8 users are seeing better performance after installing the new update, others are running into trouble on the new firmware.

-As we push away from the update’s release date we’re seeing complaints about bugs, glitches, and performance issues.
+As we push away from the release date there’s a growing list of complaints about bugs, glitches, and performance issues.
 Some of these issues are minor annoyances, other problems are much bigger.

-The iPhone 8's iOS 12.1.4 update is a fairly sizable download.
-If you're coming from iOS 12.1.3, your update is just a few megabytes and should take you less than two minutes to install.
+The iPhone 8's iOS 12.2 update requires a huge download.
+If you're coming from iOS 12.1.4, your update is several hundred megabytes.

-We've been using the update for several days and we've been looking at key areas of performance like battery life, UI speed, and connectivity.
+We've been using the update for an extended period of time and we've been looking at key areas of performance like battery life, UI speed, and connectivity.

 Thus far, battery life seems to be holding up.
 We haven't experienced any abnormal drain and we're still able to get a full day of use.